radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-commands.md

 #### create-pcache

-T chisommand creates a persistent cache for a root naming context in the RadiantOne namespace.
+This command creates a persistent cache for a root naming context in the RadiantOne namespace.
 In multi-node clusters, this command must be executed on the RadiantOne leader node.
 For information on determining the RadiantOne leader, refer to the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction).

 >[!note]
 >Use the [configure-real-time-pcache-sync-topology](real-time-persistent-cache-refresh-commands#configure-real-time-pcache-sync-topology) command to configure a real-time refresh.